|

 This

-page offers links to John's scientific interests and various files you
+offers links to John's scientific interests and

-can view or download.
-Click on a category below
+various files you can view or download.
+Click

-a list of what's available.
-Hint: we add the newest files
+available.
+Hint: we usually add the

-the bottom of each list.
+newest files to the bottom of each list.

 Astronomy Images